mfasanya/vagrant-meteor/README.md

 You can and use the Cygwin shell for running the vagrant commands.
 If you want to use the Windows shell instead, you must add the cygwin/bin folder to your [PATH](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx).

+### Synchronisation

+__Important:__ The folder is synchronised two times.
+It is necessary because Meteor don't likes the shared folders of Virtualbox that are usually used.

+1. __/vagrant:__ One way synchronisation from the host to the guest with rsync. __It must be used to start the app.__
+2. __/vagrant2:__ Two way synchronisation with a Virualbox shared folder. __Use it when you create or edit files in the guest.__

 ### Installation

 1. [Download](https://github.com/Sanjo/vagrant-meteor/archive/master.zip) this repository and unpack the downloaded zip file.